Leveling up Web Performance with HTTP/3

 And that's one of the things that, you know, I think that's what we argued in our last paper, is something that might make QLOG interesting to use in practice after the debugging phase.

-Because it's useful when debugging and running this on your computer, but maybe not if you're a Cloudflare and you're running this massively at scale at your CDN, right?
+Because it's useful when debugging and running this on your computer, but maybe not if you're a Cloudflare and you're running this massively at scale at your CDN.

-And so QLOG might hit like a sweet spot there where you do have to make a trade off because it costs more processing as well to store, to create and store the QLOGs.
+And so QLOG might hit a sweet spot there, where you do have to make a trade-off, because it costs more processing as well to store, to create and store the QLOGs.

 We are a valid endpoint in the communication here.

-So it's kind of up to us what we log, albeit, you know, we need to be sure that we follow our own kind of privacy and our own data capture and analysis guidelines.
+So it's kind of up to us what we log, albeit we need to be sure that we follow our own privacy and our own data capture and analysis guidelines.

-Let alone from the side of like logging everything everywhere is an incredible large scalability issue.
+Let alone from the side of logging everything everywhere.
+It's an incredible large scalability issue.

 Facebook is running QLOG in production, which I find interesting.